-👇🏽 Click on the video below for a guided foundational Yin Yoga practice designed for daily use to address chronic stress or anxiety, fatigue, and/or exhaustion, for strained psoas, kidneys, adrenals, and central nervous system.
-Longer practices are also available as part of the Holistic Liberation Program.
+Click on the video below for a guided foundational Yin Yoga practice designed for daily use to address chronic stress or anxiety, fatigue, and/or exhaustion, for strained psoas, kidneys, adrenals, and central nervous system.
+Longer practices are available as part of the Holistic Liberation Program.

-There’s also a sister Hatha-Vinyasa yoga practice that provides more movement for the psoas, kidneys, adrenals, and central nervous system.
-Both the Yin and Hatha-Vinyasa practices are recommended if you’re chronically stressed, fearful or anxious, seriously drained, can’t sleep, or stay asleep, if you ride the roller coaster of highs and lows, or if you find yourself caught in repetitive self-sabotaging behaviors.
+There’s also a sister Hatha Yoga practice for stress and anxiety.
+Both the Yin and Hatha practices are recommended if you’re chronically stressed, fearful or anxious, seriously drained, can’t sleep, or stay asleep.
+If you ride the roller coaster of highs and lows or find yourself caught in repetitive self-sabotaging behaviors then these practices are made for you!

-The modern world has emplaced upon us layer after layer of stress.
-It’s always existed in our social systems, and now we have it in the abundance of technology and advertising that’s made to be addictive, in our all-too-common sedentary lifestyles, in the skyrocketing fix-all of prescription drugs that harm our liver, and the toxicity that increasingly consumes our food, our minds, our air, homes, bodies, and our relationships!
+The modern world is pressure-packed with stress.
+In the abundance of technology and advertising that’s made to be addictive.
+In the all-too-common sedentary lifestyle.
+In the skyrocketing use of prescription drugs that harm the liver.
+And in the toxicity that increasingly consumes our food, minds, air, homes, bodies, and relationships!

 Yin yoga to the rescue.
 This practice is specific for chronic stress and anxiety, to restore the psoas, kidneys, adrenals, and central nervous system.
 This is an ideal practice for the evening to help with sleep, although any time of day is beneficial.

-This means that we fully support this practice with pillows, cushions, blankets, towels, clothing, or standard yoga props such as bolsters and blocks.
+This practice is fully supported with pillows, cushions, blankets, towels, clothing, or standard yoga props such as bolsters and blocks.
 This is guided in the video.

 You will also be guided to consciously be in your body, to feel your body, to know your body from within.
-The simplest way out of a stress response, and to find our way out of chronic stress patterns, is to get into our bodies.
+The simplest way out of a stress response, and to find your way out of chronic stress patterns, is to get into your body.
 This is also a powerful tool for healing trauma.